 The small team reviewed the Whois Disclosure Design Paper and provided its feedback and recommendations on how to proceed to the GNSO Council on 7 November 2022 in the form of an addendum to its Preliminary Report.

-The GNSO Council reviewed and considered the addendum.
+The GNSO Council, as the manager of the GNSO policy development process, reviewed and considered the addendum in light of the potential impacts on the SSAD recommendations in the EPDP Phase 2 Final Report.

+Although it is not the role of the GNSO Council to approve or not approve moving forward with operational proof of concepts, the Council is supportive of efforts such as this one that can provide additional data to the ICANN Board in deciding whether or not to approve the SSAD recommendations outlined in the EPDP Phase 2 Final Report.

 RESOLVED,

-The GNSO Council adopts the EPDP Phase 2 small team findings and recommendations as outlined in the addendum [include link].
+The GNSO Council accepts the EPDP Phase 2 small team findings and recommendations as outlined in the addendum [include link].

-The GNSO Council requests that the GNSO Secretariat transmits the addendum to the ICANN Board as the Council’s recommendations for how to proceed with the Whois Disclosure Design.
+The GNSO Council requests that the GNSO Secretariat transmits the addendum to the ICANN Board.

+The GNSO Council confirms that pending the implementation and subsequent running of the Whois Disclosure System for a period of up to two (2) years, the SSAD recommendations should remain paused for consideration by the ICANN Board.

 The GNSO Council thanks the EPDP Phase 2 small team for its work and requests it to remain available to continue work on this topic as part of the next steps in this process which aims to inform the further consideration of the SSAD recommendations by the ICANN Board.